martialboniou/dotfiles/README.md

 ## Zsh (my shell)

 Because the best shell make the most beautiful pearls.
-Zsh (by default on macOS) is a better Bourne with every fancy things from `csh` like _aliases_.
-Forget [Bash](http://www.bash2zsh.com/) !
-And get a better shell with smarter completions.
+Zsh (by default on macOS) is a better Bourne and as an interactive shell, it has some good tricks compared to Bash.

 For example, some functions are useful to navigate in directories: